mattseemon/todo.txt.winui/README.md

 7. [License](#license)

 ---
-This is an implementation of [todo.txt](http://todotxt.org/) for Windows using the .NET Framework.
+This is an implementation of [todo.txt](http://todotxt.org/) for Windows using the .NET Framework and Win UI 3.
 This is inspired by [todotxt.net](https://github.com/benrhughes/todotxt.net) built by Ben Hughes.

 This implementation conforms to the [todo.txt format specfication](https://github.com/todotxt/todo.txt) defined by Gina Trapani.